-Blaze is a GPU Path Tracer made with the DirectX Ray Tracing API at its core.
+Blaze is a renderer fully built with the DirectX Ray Tracing API at its core.
+It supports both ray & path tracing

-I started this personal project expand my knowledge of DirectX and to learn how hardware accelerated ray tracing works on modern devices.
+I started this personal project to expand my knowledge of DirectX and to learn how hardware accelerated ray tracing works on modern devices.
+Later on, I continued working on the project to replicate features of games that use DXR.

 Blaze’s framework has been fully written in C++.
 The entire project is open-source and available on GitHub: https://github.com/stefanpgd/Blaze